 Bling Night flea market is not exactly a flea market in the traditional sense.
 As a matter of fact, it offers one of the trendiest shopping in Seoul experiences.

-Hosted by hip Bling Magazine, this pop-up market is usually hosted on the last Saturday of each month and pops up in different locations around Seoul each time.
+Hosted by hip Bling Magazine, this pop-up market is usually hosted on the last Saturday of each month.
+It pops up in different locations around Seoul each time.

-Expect live musical performances and sizzling street food stands as you navigate your way around stalls selling second-hand items and crafts from independent designers.
+Expect live musical performances and sizzling street food stands as you navigate your way around the stalls.
+You will find everything from second-hand items and crafts, to independent clothing designers.